Doctor insights on:

 Lab Tests For Adrenal Function

 Hormones/it depends,: This can have many tests that are off, primarily hormones like cortisol and aldosterone.
-Others can be affected as well as sodium and potassium, due to the lack of aldosterone.
+Others can be affected as well like sodium and potassium, due to the lack of aldosterone.
 If the cause is from the hypothalamus, then acth can also be off and this tests is often used in the diagnosis of the kind of adrenal insufficiency.
 It would be best to see your doctor for these tests to find the cause. ...Read more

 If cortisol blood test came back normal, could salivary cortisol lab show diff?
 Dr is checking for adrenal fatigue.

 It depends: This is serious business.
 The real question is, "Do you have Addison's disease?"
 A spot serum cortisol is often normal even in Addison's, making the diagnosis tricky.
 There are decision levels for the easy screens that your physician is aware of, but if there's any doubt, you'll probably get an ACTH stimulation test.
 Avoid "pop"/"fad" diagnoses like "HPA axis fatigue".
 Best wishes. ...Read more